-For women it can be especially hard to tackle the often emotionally-charged and confusing process of divorce.
-In this podcast, New Jersey family lawyer Bari Zell Weinberger answers questions that are specifically pertinent to any woman considering a divorce in the state of New Jersey, while discussing some mistakes women make during divorce.
+For women, it can be especially hard to tackle the often emotionally-charged and confusing process of divorce.
+In this podcast, New Jersey family lawyer Bari Zell Weinberger answers questions that are specifically pertinent to any woman considering a divorce in the state of New Jersey, while discussing some of the most common mistakes women make during divorce.

 Press PLAY to listen to podcast.
 (Allow a few seconds for loading.)

 Hosted by: Diana Shepherd, Editorial Director, Divorce Magazine Guest speaker: Bari Zell Weinberger, Certified Matrimonial Law Attorney Bari Zell Weinberger is a renowned family law expert and the founder of Weinberger Divorce & Family Law Group, a family law firm with offices throughout New Jersey.
 She is Certified by the Supreme Court of New Jersey as a Matrimonial Law Attorney, a certification achieved by only 2% of the attorneys in New Jersey.
 Bari is also an experienced family law mediator, a published author, and a frequent media contributor on divorce and family law for both local and national audiences.

 Divorce Magazine's Podcasts are available on iTunes.
 Click here to subscribe.

 Q: Anyone can make a mistake in their divorce, but what are some special challenges women can face during the divorce process?

 A: Divorce is one of the most difficult life transitions anyone can face.
 The truth is, everyone handles divorce in their own way.
 For some women, it can be that she left her career to stay at home and raise the kids and didn’t really handle too many of the marital finances, and now she’s getting divorced and she’s completely overwhelmed and frightened.
 How is she going to support herself?
 Where is she going to live?
 Will her kids be okay?